 For a while, I really do.

 The movies are a camera obscura to me, a darkened chamber where the outside world is inverted and projected onto a single luminous wall.
 Inside, everything slows.
 The ordinary laws of proportion give way.
-A face becomes a landscape, and a landscape becomes a feeling.
+A face becomes a landscape, and a landscape becomes by a feeling.
 I sit still while light does the work of translating reality into something legible.
 In a camera obscura, the image is real yet displaced—faithful and strange at once.
 That’s how films feel when they’re working on me.
 I watch deserts, city streets, kitchens, lovers standing too far apart, and I experience them as if they’re both distant and intimately mine.
 Upstream Color showed me orchids and lust upside down, and I wanted that.

 The pleasure comes from knowing I am protected by a darkness.
 I can look without being seen.
 I can feel without needing to respond.
 Like a camera obscura, the theater teaches me that perception itself can be an event—that simply watching, attentively, can be enough.
 For those two hours, the world is reduced to light passing through a small aperture, arranged just for me.
 I am allowed to be quiet and porous.
 I am allowed to let the image enter me without explanation.
 The hurt, I think now, is that I’ve learned this lesson too well.